cocoafish/cocoafish-as3/README.md

 ## Setup

-The file `cocoafish-1.0.swc` is the SDK library file, to use it in an ActionScript/Flex project, just configure it into project's build path as a referenced library.
+The Cocoafish Actionscript 3 library is contained within the file `cocoafish-1.0.swc`.
+To use it in an ActionScript/Flex project, just configure it into project's build path as a referenced library.

 ## Usage